 - We recommend purchasing a Jordan Pass.
 By buying the Jordan Pass your visa fee will be waived upon arrival so no hassle with changing money at the airport and your entry tickets to Petra and Wadi Rum are included in the price of 70 JOD as well.
 You should chose the Jordan Pass with 1-day entry to Petra for 70 JOD (Jordan Wanderer) in 2023.
 Please be aware that you need a credit card to buy a Jordan Pass.
 Please PRINT your Jordan Pass so that the guide can take it to the visitor center in Wadi Rum.
 Website: www.jordanpass.jo

 - Please note when travelling in the Middle East you need to be aware that some Western familiarities can be misconstrued.
 To avoid any misunderstandings try to remain politely formal and dress modestly (long trousers and covered shoulders for ladies).

 The Hashemite Kingdom of Jordan is a constitutional monarchy with a developing economy.
 While many aspects of Jordanian life are modern and the government is Western-oriented, Islamic ideals and beliefs provide the conservative foundation for the country's customs, laws and practices.
 Tourist facilities are widely available, although quality may vary depending on price and location.
 The local workweek for Jordanian government offices and most businesses is Saturday through Thursday.

-Do be aware that Bedouin culture is wonderfully friendly however there is a fine line.
-Invitiations to watch the stars and the like should be regarded the care and be absolutely sure they are platonic before accepting!
+Be aware that Bedouin culture is wonderfully friendly, however there is a fine line.
+Invitations to watch the stars and the like should be regarded with care: be absolutely sure they are platonic before accepting!

 Jordan is two hours ahead of GMT and they use the metric weights and measures system, so kilometres and kilograms instead of miles and pounds.
 There is approximately 1.6 kilometres in a mile and 2.2 pounds in a kilogram.